hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 Install VistA on GT.M or YottaDB
 ================================

-Authors: Sam Habiel
+Authors: Sam Habiel, Kevin Toppenberg, Matthew Toppenberg

 License:

 .. image:: https://i.creativecommons.org/l/by/4.0/80x15.png
    :target: http://creativecommons.org/licenses/by/4.0/

-Last Updated: January 2019
+Last Updated: May 2021

 A Mumps database (like VistA) is a series of routines and globals (a global in Mumps really means a file on disk).
 To load VistA into GT.M/YottaDB, you need